Healthy Homes Assessment Rongotai

 Rongotai Healthy Homes Compliance Timeframes

-• Insulation of the underfloor and ceiling is a requirement in all Rongotai and New Zealand rental houses where it’s reasonably practicable to put in.
+• Insulation of the underfloor and ceiling is a requirement to all Rongotai and New Zealand rental homes where it is reasonably practicable to put in.

-• Property managers and landlords must keep records that demonstrate the conformance to all Healthy Homes Standard that apply or will apply during the tenancy of the rental property.
+• Property managers and landlords must keep records that demonstrate the conformance to any Healthy Homes Standard that apply or will apply throughout the tenancy period of the rental property.

 From 1 July 2021

-• Property managers and private landlords should ensure their rental properties comply to the Healthy Homes Standard within 90 days of any newly renewed, extended or changed tenancy.
+• Private landlords and property managers have to make sure their rental properties comply with the Healthy Homes Standards within 90 days of a newly renewed, extended or changed tenancy.

-• All the boarding houses (except Kainga Ora and Community Housing Providers with registered for boarding household tenancies) must adhere to the Healthy Homes Standards regardless of the date the tenancy was started.
+• All boarder homes (except Kainga Ora and registered Community Housing Provider Boarding house tenancies) must meet the Healthy Homes Standard regardless of the date the tenancy was started.

 Starting 1 July 2023